Painting furniture has become a household name. From Chalk paint to milk paint to furniture wax, most crafters (even non crafters) have tried it!

 This post contains affiliate links.
 This means that if you purchase from one of these links I will receive a small commission but rest assured you won’t pay anymore for the product.

-What different types of wax are there?
+What are the different types of wax?

 I’m going to share the top three different types of furniture wax.

 - Dark wax- Dark wax is used to “highlight” curves and crevices of a furniture piece.
 It’s a great way to antique furniture or make it look aged.
 You can also use dark wax to make the furniture piece overall darker.

 Tip: It’s always a good idea to put a layer of clear wax over the piece before using your dark wax.
 A little bit of dark wax goes a long way, and if you apply it before you use clear wax it can be difficult to remove.

 You can see a list of dark waxes below: